SREELATHA21/Pizza-sales-Report/README.md

 6. Dashboard creation

 Explore the Pizza Sales dashboards to make informed decisions, optimize your menu offerings, and drive your pizza business to success.
+Do check in dashboared folder.
 Thank you.

 If you find this project interesting and useful, show your support by starring ⭐ the repository and sharing it with others.
 Let's revolutionize productivity together!